Rule by decree: Legal situation

 Some democracies, such as Mexico, France and Argentina, permit presidential rule by decree in time of a national emergency, subject to constitutional and other legal limitations.
 In France, this power has been used only once, by Charles de Gaulle in 1961 during the Algerian War.

-Other modern political concepts, such as the French decrees, Orders in Council in the British Commonwealth, and executive orders in the United States are partially based on this notion of decrees, although they are far more limited in scope and generally subject to judicial review.

-Ireland's Emergency Powers Act allows the government to rule by decrees called Emergency Powers Orders in any aspect of national life, if the parliament invokes the emergency clause in Article 28(3) of the Constitution.
+Similar concepts exist in other countries, such as in Ireland, where the Emergency Powers Act allows the government to rule by decrees called Emergency Powers Orders in any aspect of national life, if the parliament invokes the emergency clause in Article 28(3) of the Constitution.
 The Act however allows the Dáil Éireann to void specific EPOs in a free vote or end the state of emergency at any time.
+In the UK, the Civil Contingencies Act 2004 allows for emergency regulations to be made by statutory instrument to deal with that emergency.

+Other political concepts, such as French decrees, orders in council in the Commonwealth, and executive orders in the United States are partially based on this notion of decrees, although they are far more limited in scope and generally subject to judicial review.

+Some legal scholars have argued that in the United States, Donald Trump's extensive use of executive orders during his first term (2017–2020) as president and more prominently during his second term (2025–), bypassing the United States Congress to enact budgetary and personnel changes, amounts to rule by decree.